Crude Oil price today: WTI price bullish, according to FXStreet data

 Editors’ Picks

-BNB price trades around $680 on Friday after rallying nearly 11% this week.
-On-chain data paints a bullish picture as BNB trading volume reaches 5.13 billion, and the long-to-short ratio reaches the highest level over a month.
+Cardano price extends its rally on Monday after gaining more than 13% last week.
+On-chain metrics suggest a bullish picture as ADA’s long-to-short ratio reached the highest level in over a month.

 Tariffs likely to impart a modest stagflationary hit to the economy this year